 The aspect of focusing on IT AND the business or, better, understanding very well what both want and need, isn’t just key to succeed in robotic process automation but also in remaining relevant as a BPO as organizations want you to understand their business and transform.

-Where robotic process automation makes sense: processes, use cases, industries and beyond
+Where RPA makes sense: processes, use cases, industries and beyond

 Finally, from a ‘types of processes’ and ‘types of industries, use cases and applications’ perspective we mainly see robotic process automation in following areas.

 Processes where chance of human error is high, legacy systems are in place, routine tasks and essential transactions are involved, human involvement isn’t strictly needed, high volumes (and many process and manual tasks) are concerned and staff indeed can generate far more value where it matters: in human interactions.

 In customer service, for instance, one of the areas where we’ve seen loads of automation and digital tools such as chatbots and self-service tools, the need for human interaction with knowledgeable and empowered staff is high, one of the areas where it’s clear that people want people when it matters (as we saw with robo-advisers).